 What is Wealthsimple Crypto?

 Wealthsimple Crypto is a new trading service nestled inside the Wealthsimple Trade app.
-If you’re already familiar with their trading platform, crypto is simply the newest digital asset the app has to offer.
+If you’re already familiar with their traditional stock trading platform, crypto is simply the newest digital asset the app has to offer.
 In the app, just tap on your list of investment accounts, which is located under your account icon on the top left corner of your app, then tap on “Crypto.”
 Voilà.
 Once you’ve selected the crypto feature you can add funds to your crypto account and start trading.

 If you’re brand new to Wealthsimple, you’ll need to create a login account and verify your identity.
 This is standard practice for all financial service providers.
 The process is quite simple and easy to navigate.
 You should be up and running in about 5 to 10 minutes.
 If you’ve never invested before then Wealthsimple Trade is perfect for you.
 The user interface is elegant and intuitive.
 The step-by-step process is foolproof and all your account features and functions are straightforward and easy to find.